MidMichOnline/MMJ2019/_posts/2019-07-23-online-news-website-seeks-submissions-of-news-and-information-from-the-mid-michigan-community.md

 published: true
 post_date: 2019-07-23 04:18:34
 ---
-This month marks the one year anniversary of the launch of <i>The Mid Michigan Journal</i>, a free online community news resource dedicated to bring news about local news and events to central Michigan residents.
+This month marks the one year anniversary of the launch of <i>The Mid Michigan Journal</i>, a free online community news resource which delivers news and event information to Central Michigan residents.

 The public can read stories on the Mid Michigan Journal’s website, http://www.midmichiganjournal.com, Facebook page, email newsletter, or weekly podcast news summary.
 The site also features an Answers forum, and a business directory.